cp71/benchmarking/README.md

 # benchmark
-A Python library for disaggregating time series
+A Python library for Mixed Frequency Data